mmr/netu/README.md

 * This is using the `TEST` router.
 This is meant to test the plugin

 ## Chart
-After configuring the settings correctly, click the `Save` button and you will see a nice piechart depicting your local network Internet consumption.
+With the correct settings, click the `Save` button and you should get a nice piechart depicting your local network Internet consumption.

 ### Examples
 ![chart-example-1](site/chart-1.png)